Opera del Vocabolario Italiano

 Until 2006, Roberta Cella was in charge of the lemmatization (with the collaboration of Patricia Frosini until 2002).
 Following Cella’s appointment to an academic postion, Elena Artale and Diego Dotto took over.
 For methods of lemmatization see: Piero Esperti, “Grammatichetta della lingua italiana ad uso del calcolatore”, in Al servizio del vocabolario della lingua italiana, Firenze, Accademia della Crusca, ed. by d’Arco Silvio Avalle (Firenze: Accademia della Crusca,1979), pp. 123-87.
 A first version of the database was implemented in DBT by Eugenio Picchi in collaboration with Elisabetta Marinai and made searchable online with a client-server system created by Lisa Biagini.

 The retrieval of encoded information was performed by Rosalba Cigliana and Valentina Pollidori with the collaboration of Rita Marinelli and, for the IT part, by Joseph Camuglia, Manuela Sassi, Elisabetta Marinai, and Antonio Sapuppo.
-For the first working phase that led up to the database see, Avalle, Al servizio del vocabolario della lingua, op. cit .; Aldo Duro, “L'impianto del nuovo vocabolario: profilo storico” in La Crusca nella tradizione letteraria e linguistica italiana (Firenze: Accademia della Crusca, 1985), pp. 431-42; and Domenico De Robertis, “L'ufficio filologico dell'Opera del vocabolario, il suo impianto, il suo lavoro” in La Crusca nella tradizione letteraria e linguistica italiana, op. cit., pp. 443-51.
+For the first working phase that led up to the database see, Avalle, Al servizio del vocabolario della lingua, cit.; Aldo Duro, “L'impianto del nuovo vocabolario: profilo storico” in La Crusca nella tradizione letteraria e linguistica italiana (Firenze: Accademia della Crusca, 1985), pp. 431-42; and Domenico De Robertis, “L'ufficio filologico dell'Opera del vocabolario, il suo impianto, il suo lavoro” in La Crusca nella tradizione letteraria e linguistica italiana, cit., pp. 443-51.
 We wish to thank all the scholars who contacted OVI to submit published texts or who have provided materials in electronic format, thus facilitating the development of the corpus.
 The bibliography of the cited literature includes “provisional” or “internal” editions prepared specifically for the corpus, as indicated on the individual bibliographic records.